 Chinese property developers target bigger families in smaller cities

-HONG KONG Nov 22 (Reuters) - Chinese developers such as China Overseas Land & Investment Ltd and Country Garden Holdings Company Ltd are likely to build bigger apartments in smaller cities to take advantage of Beijing's new urbanisation drive.
+HONG KONG (Reuters) - Chinese developers such as China Overseas Land & Investment Ltd (0688.HK) and Country Garden Holdings Company Ltd (2007.HK) are likely to build bigger apartments in smaller cities to take advantage of Beijing's new urbanization drive.

 Those cities, with populations up to 10 million, are expected to see an influx of potential property buyers in the coming years after China announced last week that it was revising its hukou residency registration system.
 Under existing rules, migrant workers who move to cities for jobs are not eligible for social services and cannot buy real estate.